- Joined

-In October last year, we announced our intention to implement ORTC in Microsoft Edge with a focus on video and audio communications, and we have been hard at work on our implementation since then.
+In October last year, we announced our intention to Link Removed, and we have been hard at work on our implementation since then.
 Today, we are excited to announce that a preview version of our ORTC API implementation is available in the latest Windows Insider Preview release.

 ORTC Support in Microsoft Edge is the result of a close collaboration between Microsoft’s Operating Systems Group and Skype teams.
 Together we bring over 20 years of web platform experience and over 12 years of expertise in building one of the largest and most reliable real-time communications service for consumers and business users.
 Our goal is to enable developers around the world to build experiences that include the ability to talk to Skype users and other WebRTC compatible communication services.